EXCLUSIVE-Bain Capital seeks to raise $4 bln for new global special situations fund - sources

 Reuters reported on Friday that Bain Capital is also of its fifth and biggest Asia-focused fund after having raised around $6 billion from global investors.

-(Reporting by Kane Wu in Hong Kong and Anirban Sen in New York; Editing by Sumeet Chatterjee and Sonali Paul)
+(Reporting by Kane Wu in Hong Kong and Anirban Sen in New York; Editing by Sumeet Chatterjee, Sonali Paul and Mark Potter)

 ((Anirban.Sen@thomsonreuters.com; Twitter: @asenjourno; Reuters Messaging: Signal/Telegram/Whatsapp - +1-646-705-9409))